Temporary burial place has been decided for Father Emil Kapaun, family says

 The cathedral where he will be placed is part of the Diocese of Wichita, which has noted evidence of possible miracles attributed to Kapaun in its push for him to be canonized a saint.

-Kapaun, whom Kapaun Mt.
-Carmel Catholic High School in Wichita, is named for was also posthumously awarded the Presidential Medal of Honor in 2013.
+Kapaun, whom Kapaun Mount Carmel Catholic High School in Wichita is named for, was also posthumously awarded the Presidential Medal of Honor in 2013.

 Contributing: Jason Tidd with The Eagle and Eagle contributor Stan Finger